-Santosh Aravind, a former federal prosecutor, is an experienced trial and appellate lawyer who represents individuals and companies in white-collar criminal investigations, regulatory enforcement proceedings, cyber security matters, and complex commercial litigation.
-Santosh has represented individuals and companies in proceedings before the Securities and Exchange Commission, the United States Department of Justice, Massachusetts Attorney General’s Office, and state agencies in Texas.
-He has chaired or co-chaired ten trials, including nine as a former federal prosecutor, and has briefed and argued numerous appeals before the Second Circuit Court of Appeals and Fifth Circuit Court of Appeals.
-Santosh’s practice also includes representing oil and gas companies, start-up technology companies, and individuals involved in business disputes.
+Santosh Aravind, a former federal prosecutor, is an experienced trial and appellate lawyer who represents individuals and companies in white-collar criminal investigations, regulatory enforcement proceedings, cyber-security matters, and complex commercial litigation.
+Santosh has represented individuals and companies in proceedings brought by the Securities and Exchange Commission, the United States Department of Justice, the Massachusetts Attorney General’s Office, and various state agencies in Texas.
+He has chaired or co-chaired nearly a dozen trials, including nine as a former federal prosecutor in New York City, and has briefed and argued numerous appeals before the Second Circuit Court of Appeals and Fifth Circuit Court of Appeals.
+Santosh’s practice also includes representing oil and gas companies, start-up technology companies, and individuals and companies involved in business disputes.

-Prior to joining the firm in January 2015, Santosh served as an Assistant United States Attorney for the Southern District of New York for over five years.
-While a federal prosecutor, Santosh investigated and prosecuted a variety of offenses including securities, bank, and tax fraud, murder, racketeering, weapons and international narcotics trafficking, international money laundering, public corruption, and organized crime.
+Before joining Scott Doulgass & McConnico, Santosh served as an Assistant United States Attorney for the Southern District of New York for over five years.
+While a federal prosecutor, Santosh investigated and prosecuted a variety of offenses including securities fraud, bank fraud and tax fraud, murder, racketeering, weapons and international narcotics trafficking, international money laundering, public corruption, and organized crime.

 From 2005 to 2009, Santosh was an associate in the litigation department in the New York office of Latham & Watkins, LLP.
-At Latham, Santosh represented individuals and defendants in securities and complex commercial litigation and government investigations, including a former CEO against allegations of stock option backdating, an investment bank against allegations involving residential mortgage-backed securities, and an investment bank in securities litigation related to derivative warrants.
+At Latham, Santosh represented individuals and defendants in securities and complex commercial litigation and government investigations.

 After graduating from Yale University and the University of Michigan Law School, Santosh served as a law clerk for the Honorable Julian Abele Cook, Jr., United States District Court for the Eastern District of Michigan from 2003 to 2005.

-a former CFO of an import company in a grand jury investigation by the United States Attorney’s Office for the District of South Carolina involving claims of evading anti-dumping duties.
+representing a former CFO of an import company in a case brought by the United States Attorney’s Office for the District of South Carolina involving claims of evading anti-dumping duties.